-• Make a positive control suspension using the positive mRBA plate control.
+- Make a positive control suspension using the positive mRBA plate control.
 Use uninoculated Molecular Grade water for a sterility control.
-Include kit positive and kit negative controls.

-- The sample is considered negative if the rapid screen is negative for the PCR targets. - If an agglutination positive colony from mRBA is positive for stx, eae, and O group, the sample is considered a presumptive positive for the identified STEC. - From the previous suspension, streak SBA for isolation.
+Include kit positive and kit negative controls. - The final result is considered negative if the rapid screen is negative for the PCR targets. - If an agglutination positive colony from mRBA is positive for stx, eae, and O group, the result is considered a presumptive positive for the identified STEC. - From the previous suspension, streak SBA for isolation.
 Also streak an E. coli STEC positive control to SBA using the serogroup of interest.
-Incubate inoculated SBA plates at $35 \pm 2^{\circ}$ C for 16-24 hours.
+Incubate inoculated SBA plates at 35 ± 2°C for 16-24 hr.